GallopingDino/localization-key-generator/README.md

 Localization Key Generator
 ===
 This package provides a set of attributes to generate localization keys and comments from code.
-It requires [Unity Localization](https://docs.unity3d.com/Packages/com.unity.localization@1.0/manual/Installation.html) and [Odin Inspector](https://odininspector.com/) to work.
+It requires [Unity Localization](https://docs.unity3d.com/Packages/com.unity.localization@1.0/manual/Installation.html).
+[Odin Inspector](https://odininspector.com/) is supported as an optional dependency — see [Odin Support](#odin-support).

 ## Setup
 ### Installation